rcazzara/seldovia/_people/Wheeler_Lloyd_Collins.md

 Greenville from Orick after Jack had made a fortunate escape from the ravages of polio," said Lloyd.
 The two men began a working partnership again falling timber with a heavy two-man Woodsman Gypo air-cooled drag saw.
-Lloyd and Jack eventually formed the Wheeler – Hopkins Logging Company.
+Lloyd and Jack eventually formed the Wheeler â€“ Hopkins Logging Company.

 "We fell Ponderosa and sugar pines in the Genesee Valley that were 8- to